joanafanana/joanafanana/README.md

 👋 Hey there! i see you stumbled on my page 👀 .
-My name is Joan, i'm an experienced DevOps engineer with a knack for solving complex problems and optimizing workflows.
+My name is Joan, i'm an experienced Data engineer with a knack for solving complex problems and building optimized data architectures.
 Let's automate, orchestrate , and innovate together for a brighter future in tech!

 👩‍🎓 I am a graduate with a Bachelor's degree in Information Systems Technologies.
-Over time i have gained experience in cloud computing, container technologies , automation and infractruscture as code.
+Over time i have become proficient in in cloud computing, container technologies , SQL and python.
 I'm on a mission to expand my knowledge of implementing continuous integration/continous deployment pipelines and optimizing system performance.

 <p>🌱I’m currently learning :</p>